Düsseldorfer Symphoniker in der Tonhalle beim Neujahrskonzert 2021

-"Orchestra for Düsseldorf" – this is a claim that the Düsseldorf Symphony lives up to around 250 times a year.
-The orchestra plays in the Tonhalle and the Deutsche Oper am Rhein – and also carries Düsseldorf's reputation as a city of culture throughout the world with its concert tours.
-The Düsseldorf Symphony also represents a fascinating chapter in the city's living history, for the orchestral tradition in Düsseldorf goes back well over 400 years: as early as 1585, a twelve-member ensemble played at the "Great Princely Jülish Wedding" of Duke Johann Wilhelm and Jacobe of Baden.
-In the 18th century, musicians such as Handel and Corelli worked with the "Düsseldorfer Hofkapelle" until the dissolution of the court.
-In 1818, with the founding of the Städtischer Musikverein, an orchestral culture once again emerged in Düsseldorf, attracting musicians such as Felix Mendelssohn Bartholdy and Robert Schumann.
-The orchestra became municipal in 1864, making Düsseldorf the second German city after Aachen to found a civic orchestra.
+With around 250 performances a year in its home city, at the Tonhalle and the Deutsche Oper am Rhein, the orchestra underpins Düsseldorf's reputation as a city of music.
+The Düsseldorf Symphony is the musical centrepiece of Düsseldorf and represents a fascinating chapter in the city's living history, as the orchestral tradition in Düsseldorf goes back well over 400 years.
+A twelve-piece court orchestra played at the ‘Great Princely Juliet Wedding’ between Duke Johann Wilhelm and Jacobe von Baden in 1585.
+A good hundred years later, at the time of Jan Wellem, musical life in the city had reached European stature.
+In the 18th century, celebrated musicians such as Agostino Steffani, Arcangelo Corelli and Georg Friedrich Händel worked with the ‘Düsseldorfer Hofkapelle’.
+After the dissolution of the court, the orchestra experienced its second heyday in the 19th century.
+In 1818, with the founding of the Städtischer Musikverein, an orchestral culture was once again established in Düsseldorf, attracting musicians such as Felix Mendelssohn Bartholdy and Robert Schumann.
+During their tenure as music directors, both set standards that would shape generations to come.
+The orchestra became truly municipal in 1864, making Düsseldorf the second German city after Aachen to establish a municipal orchestra.

 Subsequently, the Düsseldorf Symphony developed into one of Germany's leading and largest orchestras, whose leaders after the reconstruction in 1945 included Heinrich Hollreiser and subsequently conductors such as Eugen Szenkar, Jean Martinon, Rafael Frühbeck de Burgos, Henryk Czyz, Willem van Otterloo, Bernhard Klee, David Shallon, Salvador Mas Conde, John Fiore and Andrey Boreyko.
 Since 2015, Adam Fischer holds the position of Principal Conductor of the Düsseldorf Symphony.
 Alexandre Bloch worked alongside him as Principal Guest Conductor for five years, with Alpesh Chauhan taking over this position in the 2021|22 season.

-In March 2020, the recording of Gustav Mahler's symphonic works was completed under Adam Fischer's direction for the AVI label in cooperation with Deutschlandfunk.
-Two of these recordings won awards in 2019: the First Symphony received the "BBC Music Award", and the Third Symphony an "Opus Klassik".
+In March 2020, the recording of Gustav Mahler's complete symphonic oeuvre was completed under Adam Fischer's direction for the AVI label in cooperation with Deutschlandfunk radio.
+Two CDs from this cycle won awards in 2019: the recording of the First Symphony received the ‘BBC Music Award’ and the Third Symphony an ‘Opus Klassik’.
+The orchestra is currently recording all of Schubert's symphonies with Adam Fischer, also for AVI in cooperation with Deutschlandfunk.

 The Düsseldorfer Symphoniker are the exclusive cultural partner of the medical aid organisation »action medeor«.